yotann/bcdb/docs/memodb/data-model.md

 arguments (up to 4 or so).
 If more arguments are desired, consider combining multiple arguments into a single map or list Node.

+A function name must be a valid Unicode string, and it must not be the empty string.
+Calls must have at least one argument, but this requirement is not yet enforced.

 ## References and garbage collection

 MemoDB stores can keep track of which Nodes link to which other Nodes.
-This is useful for debugging; the `memodb refs-to` command can be used recursively to find which Heads and Calls refer (directly or indirectly) to a given Node.
+This is useful for debugging; the `memodb refs-to` and `memodb paths-to` commands can be used to find which Heads and Calls refer (directly or indirectly) to a given Node.

 Note that store implementations do not necessarily track every link.
 As of this writing, the `car` store doesn't track links at all, and the `rocksdb` store